Sahandfer/Riiid-Answer-Correctness-Prediction/README.md

 │   ├── SAKT_inference.ipynb   			# Inference code for SAKT
 │   ├── SAINT_inference.ipynb   		# Inference code for SAINT
 │   ├── SAINT_encoder_inference.ipynb   # Inference code for SAINT (encoder only)
+├── Docs
+│   ├── Poster               			# Poster for our project
-├── Report.pdf                			# Final report for our project
+│   ├── Report.pdf                		# Final report for our project
 ```

 ## RIIID competition dataset